wjessop/wjessop/content/posts/Fitting-two-hard-drives-and-an-SSD-in-a-Dell-Optiplex-7010-USFF/index.md

 {{< figure src="images/DELL-Optiplex-7010-USFF.jpg" title="A Dell OptiPlex 7010 USFF" class="right" alt="A Dell OptiPlex 7010 Ultra Small Form Factor">}}

 I recently bought a [Dell OptiPlex 7010 Ultra Small Form Factor](https://www.dell.com/support/manuals/en-ae/optiplex-7010/opti7010_usff/specifications?guid=guid-157e8495-34d3-4efa-ab61-1d9efba4c90e&lang=en-us) PC from eBay.
-I was Intending on squeezing two of the spare 4TB 3.5" hard drives I have in it with an SSD boot disk and installing [TrueNAS](https://www.truenas.com/) to use it as a file store.
+I was Intending on squeezing two of the spare Seagate Barracuda 4TB 3.5" hard drives I have in it with an SSD boot disk and installing [TrueNAS](https://www.truenas.com/) to use it as a file store.
 It's a small, quiet machine and should be ideal, but when I was doing my research into what I should buy I think I got the USFF (Ultra Small Form Factor) confused with another Dell OptiPlex machine and it turns out that the USFF model I got can only officially fit a single 2.5" SSD in it, and no 3.5" drives at all.
 Whoops.

 Opening up the machine it turns out that there was actually a 3.5" drive bay and the eBay seller used a tiny amount of hot glue to just glue a 2.5" SSD into the bay rather than using an adapter.
 Quality.
 This didn't help much though, there was still no way of fitting the number of drives I wanted in the machine as it came.
 Anyway, after removing the SSD, the official Dell drive mounts and the slim CDRW drive I took a look at the situation and figured I could probably rescue this with a bit of 3d printing.
 Any day that requires you to solve a problem with a bit of 3d printing is generally a good day.

+## Caveat!

+This works for my Seagate Barracuda 4TB drives.
+They're slightly thinner than some of the other drives I've got, if yours are thicker then it might work for yoiu or it might not.

 ## Risers of the Machine